William Laws

 Bio

-Dr. Chris Laws, Assistant Teaching Professor in the History Department at NC State, teaches courses in American and North Carolina History.
+Dr. Chris Laws teaches courses in Public History, American History, World History, North Carolina History, and Research Methods & Writing.
 His research interests include historic preservation, collective memory and identity, civil religion, commemoration and memorialization, museology, North Carolina, and Southern US History.

-Dr. Laws has long been involved in North Carolina public history, and currently serves as vice-president of the Duke Homestead Education and History Corporation.
-He also serves as executive director of Preservation Durham, a non-profit dedicated to protecting Durham’s culturally diverse historic assets through education, action, and advocacy.
+Dr. Laws has long been involved in North Carolina public history, and has served as vice president of the Duke Homestead Education and History Corporation and executive director of Preservation Durham.
+He also is currently working on historic preservation projects across the state of North Carolina.

 Education